jimmoffitt/pt-dm/ReadMe.md

 If you want to make code changes, you can re-create the Windows executable with these commands:
 * \pt_dm\ocra dm_process.rb --windows
 * \pt_dm\ocra dm_ui.rb --windows --no-autoload
+*

+**JSON-to-CSV Conversion notes**

+We get asked about converting JSON data to CSV very frequently.
+This is a very common request for one-time consumers of social data.
+A typical scenario is someone conducting research and exploring signals from their domain in social media data.  [tweeting-in-the-rain example]

+JSON formatting is dynamic in nature because it readily supports hashes and arrays of variable length.

+The process of converting tweets from JSON to CSV was much more complicated than anticipated.